Wood products - production and trade

 Table 5 (and Figure 4) shows the value of all wood imports to the EU-28 from the 15 FLEGT-VPA countries, while Table 6 (and Figure 3) shows the value of imports of wood specified as tropical.
 Both tables also show the respective total imports to the EU-28 from all countries of the world.

 Table 5 shows the potential value of all legal timber that could enter the EU from its partners with bilateral FLEGT agreements.
 The value of these imports reached a peak of EUR 2.7 billion in 2007, before falling by 9.8 % in 2008 and by another 39.7 % in 2009 (see Figure 4).
 This shows how hard the global financial and economic crisis hit these high-value imports.
-There was a modest recovery in 2010, but a further decline in the period 2011–2014 but again a moderate increase in 2015 and 2016.
-However, in 2017 a decrease of 30.8 % was registered and the EU-28’s imports from these countries totalled EUR 1 100.4 billion.
+There was a modest recovery in 2010, but a further decline between 2011 and 2014 but again a moderate increase in 2015 and 2016.
+However, in 2017 a decrease of 30.8 % was registered and the EU-28’s imports from these countries totalled EUR 1 100.4 million.

-Figures 5, 6 and 7 show the wood products imported to the EU-28 from China, the FLEGT countries and from the rest of the world (i.e. countries other than China, FLEGT countries and other tropical countries that are members of ITTO, the International Tropical Timber Organisation) for the period 2000-2016.
+Figures 5, 6 and 7 show the wood products imported to the EU-28 from China, the FLEGT countries and from the rest of the world (i.e. countries other than China, FLEGT countries and other tropical countries that are members of ITTO, the International Tropical Timber Organisation) between 2000 and 2016.
 The most important wood products imported from China are wooden furniture (Chapter 94 of the Combined Nomenclature) and other wood products (Chapter 44), as shown in Figure 5.
-Wooden flooring is a trade code only created in 2007 and Figure 5 shows that the EU-28 is buying quite a lot of it from China.
-For FLEGT countries, wooden furniture is the most important export to the EU-28, followed by sawnwood (see Figure 6), which however declined strongly in 2008-2009 and has only recently started to recover.
-Figure 7 shows that the EU-28's main imports from the rest of the world are sawnwood and fuel wood.
-Purchases of the latter increased dramatically since 2007, supplementing the increasing domestic production of fuel wood as a renewable source of energy.
+Wooden flooring is a trade code only created in 2007 and Figure 5 shows that the EU-28 purchases significant amounts from China.
+For FLEGT countries, wooden furniture is the most important export to the EU-28, followed by sawnwood (see Figure 6).
+Figure 7 shows that the EU-28's main imports from the rest of the world are wooden furniture and other wood products, followed by sawnwood and fuel wood.
 Decking and moulding imports from both China and the FLEGT countries are in a slow decline, as alternative non-wood products are becoming available, for example wood-plastic composite materials that resist decay from weathering.